awsdocs/aws-greengrass-developer-guide/doc_source/image-classification-connector.md

 # ML Image Classification connector<a name="image-classification-connector"></a>

 The ML Image Classification [connectors](connectors.md) provide a machine learning \(ML\) inference service that runs on the AWS IoT Greengrass core\.
-This local inference service performs image classification using a model trained by the Amazon SageMaker image classification algorithm\.
+This local inference service performs image classification using a model trained by the SageMaker image classification algorithm\.

 User\-defined Lambda functions use the AWS IoT Greengrass Machine Learning SDK to submit inference requests to the local inference service\.
 The service runs inference locally and returns probabilities that the input image belongs to specific categories\.